farazali7/body-optic/README.md

 ---

 BodyOptic is a web application that allows a user to take a front-facing digital photograph of themselves and then upload it to a machine learning algorithm to determine their body composition.
 The app uses a pre-trained VGG19 convolutional neural network without its final output layer, thus, rendering it as just a feature extractor for the given image.
-This data is then fed to a K-NearestNeighbour classifier to classifying the user's body fat percentage.
-The data used for voting (comparison) is composed of images of males and females ranging from 10-20 and 22-32 body fat percentages respecively.
-These dataset images were taken from individuals who presented an accompanying DEXA scan report, which is considered the "gold standard" of measuring body composition.
+This data is then fed to a K-NearestNeighbour classifier to classify the user's body fat percentage.
+The dataset used for voting (comparison) is composed of images of males and females ranging from 10-20 and 22-32 body fat percentages respecively.
+These images were taken from individuals who presented an accompanying DEXA scan report of their claimed body fat levels, which is considered the "gold standard" of measuring body composition.

 >Note: At no point are images given to application stored or used in any manner outside of application's intended use.